rsn870/MRL-diffusion/README.md

+# Matryoshka Representation Learning: Geometry aware version

+*This repository builds upon the original work of Kusupati et al. (2022), extending the Matryoshka Representation Learning (MRL) framework with additional diffusion-inspired kernel convolution techniques and angular consistency losses.*

+Learned representations in large-scale classification and retrieval tasks are often rigid and flat, making them inefficient for scalable or adaptive deployment. **Matryoshka Representation Learning (MRL)** addresses these limitations with nested, adaptable representations.
+This fork augments the original MRL formulation with **diffusion-inspired radial regularization** and **dot-product angular consistency loss** to further improve generalization and geometric consistency.

+This repository retains the training, evaluation, and analysis framework from the original MRL implementation (Kusupati et al.), with new loss modules and scheduling logic for auxiliary regularization.
+The original authors and architecture are credited below.
+All original instructions remain valid for setting up, training, and evaluating models.

+## Key Enhancements in This Fork

+- 📐 **Angular Consistency Loss**: Encourages consistent angular alignment across nesting dimensions.
+- 🌊 **Radial Diffusion Regularization**: Controls representation spread across the embedding space using kernel-convolution.
+- 🔁 **Warmup Scheduler**: Auxiliary losses are activated after a configurable warmup period.
+- 🪙 **Loss Weights**:
+  - Radial Loss: default weight `0.01`
+  - Angular Loss: default weight `0.01`
+  - These weights can be adjusted in the `loss_config.yaml` file or as CLI overrides.

+## Set Up

+Same as original:

+----------------------------------- ORIGINAL REPOSITORY -----------------------

 # [Matryoshka Representation Learning](https://arxiv.org/abs/2205.13147)
 _Aditya Kusupati*, Gantavya Bhatt*, Aniket Rege*, Matthew Wallingford, Aditya Sinha, Vivek Ramanujan, William Howard-Snyder, Kaifeng Chen, Sham Kakade, Prateek Jain, Ali Farhadi_